 Q: Can I update both Primary and Secondary tables?

 A: Yes, but only one table per node.
-Use multiple nodes to write to different tables.
+Use multiple nodes to update different tables.